 If I move during the school year, how do I change my child’s bus stop?

-First, go to any Family Resource Center with the proper proofs of residency and fill out a “change of address” form.
+First, go to any BPS Welcome Center with the proper proofs of residency and fill out a “change of address” form.
 The BPS Transportation Department cannot change your address.
-After you have changed your address at the FRC, the Transportation Department will assign your child to a new bus stop if he or she is eligible for transportation.
+After you have changed your address at the Welcome Center, the Transportation Department will assign your child to a new bus stop if he or she is eligible for transportation.
 If you move out of your zone, your child can stay in the same school—but he or she will not be eligible for any transportation services.

 My child transferred to another school.
 How do I change the bus stop?